hfp/libxs/documentation/libxs_predict.md

 Load delimited text and push entries.
 Setting delims to NULL auto-detects the separator.
 Each column identifier is matched case-insensitively against the header line; if no match, it is parsed as a numeric index (0-based).
+Column names not found in the header are assigned to trailing unlabeled data columns in order.
 Rows with non-numeric values at selected columns are skipped.
 Returns the number of entries pushed, or -1 on I/O error.

 ## Structures